rktjmp/lush.nvim/README.md

 ### 3. (optional) Export your theme for distribution to non-Neovim clients.

-If you want to, you can also compile your lush-spec to VimL.
+If you want to, you can also compile your completed theme to VimL.
 This is only required if you want your theme to be compatible with Vim.

 Running the following will open a new floating window with a